Guide to Applying

 Why should we select you for this scholarship?

 Many scholarships want a list of your activities, both on and off campus.
 This list is not only useful for the committee, but for you as well.
+Make sure to include things such as leadership, service, work, athletics, awards & honors, and internships.
 Your list should include:

 - What you specifically did